 When I start seeing some of those signs I start preparing because it can be a lot of work to get them ready for the warm seasons that are ahead of them.

-Here’s 5 ways I prepare their coat’s for spring:
+Here are 5 ways I prepare their dog coats for spring:

 What are some ways that you prepare your dog’s coat for spring?